 Runbox 7 brings a feature that has often been requested; auto updating of the Inbox for when new messages arrive.
 From now on the Inbox will update to show the current state of your messages including any new ones.

 Runbox 7 introduces a preview pane so that you don’t actually have to move from your message list to read or preview a message.
-Just clicking on a message will open a preview of that message.

 The new Draft Desk shows your draft messages as “tiles’ that show a preview of the message content.
 You can easily find the message you want to continue working on and then open it to add more content.